 We at Orangeville Optometric Centre have personally co-managed hundreds of patients through laser vision correction.
-We feel that laser vision correction is great option for patients who are good candidates.
+We feel that a laser vision correction is a great option for patients who are good candidates.

 Dr. Wong had laser eye surgery utilizing the latest ‘Intralase” technology in March 2003.

 Laser Vision Correction is an exciting option that is available to you as one method of correcting vision problems, but it is not a choice that you should make based on ads or primarily on price.
 It is a complex process that requires several clinical visits, in-depth discussions and explanations, and careful guidance.

 Our office is well-equipped to manage and deliver your care throughout this process.
 Always rely upon the eye doctor who knows you best.

 To be eligible for Laser Vision Surgery (LASIK or PRK), potential candidates must meet the following criteria:

 Age: Candidates must be at least 18 years old.

 General health: LASIK candidates must be in good general health, and should not have certain health problems, including uncontrolled diabetes, autoimmune or collagen vascular disease, or take any medication or have any condition that compromises the immune response.

 Eye health: Candidates should be free of eye diseases including keratoconus, glaucoma, cataracts, corneal disease and certain retinal and optic nerve diseases.
 LASIK surgery candidates should not have certain eye conditions including herpes simplex and herpes zoster.